Heistergand/MD-Badge-Generator/README.md

 10. Be kind and stop and delete the runtime in colab when your work is done.
 You can also just abandon it, but it saves energy when you close and delete the runtime.

 ## Install and run using docker compose
+_Totally recommended, because it's easy and most likely fast.
+Don't make it run public, because as of now, it is not yet handling multiple users and will mix up and/or delete fiels in background from concurrent users._
 You need a functioning docker environment with docker compose.
 1. on your machine, make a new project folder
 2. Clone (or download) this repository into your project folder